Tell Us Once: Report a Death to Government in One Step

 Register the death

-Book an appointment at the register office in the area where the person died.
-In England and Wales, you have 5 days; in Scotland, 8 days.
-The registrar will explain Tell Us Once and give you a reference number at the appointment.
+Book an appointment at the register office for the area where they died.
+In England and Wales you have 5 days; in Scotland, 8 days.
+The registrar will explain Tell Us Once and hand you a reference number while you are there.

-Before using Tell Us Once, collect the person's National Insurance number, details of any benefits or tax credits they received, their driving licence number, their passport number, and details of any council services they used.
-You do not need all of these, but having them speeds up the process.
+Before you start, gather their National Insurance number, details of any benefits or tax credits they received, their driving licence and passport numbers, and details of any council services they used.
+You do not need every single one, but having them to hand makes it quicker.

 Use it online or by phone